-For B2Bs operating in today’s global marketplace, staying on top of the game and one step ahead of the competition is a necessity.
+For businesses operating in today’s global marketplace, staying on top of the game and one step ahead of the competition in your B2B marketing is a necessity.

 According to the latest research, 83% of B2B buyers will head online to research before making a purchasing decision.
 If you don’t show up during that research period, then you’ll already be trailing behind.